The Paul Wellstone and Pete Domenici Mental Health Parity and Addiction

 in the field and employers all worked together to pass the law.

 Final implementing regulations went into full effect starting January 1, 2015 for all plans covered by MHPAEA.
 These regulations provide greater clarity on how plans must apply the non-quantitative treatment limit requirements and what specific information and which documents must be given to patients, providers and their advocates.

-The parity statute originally applied to:
+The parity statute applies to:

 - Employer-funded plans with more than 50 insured employees

 - CHIP (Children’s Health Insurance Program)